What is restorative dentistry?

 Wisdom Teeth Removal

 Wisdom teeth are the last molars to come into the mouth, usually in the teen years.
-Often, due to their positioning and lack of space in the mouth, wisdom teeth can cause teeth shifting, infections and other serious issues.
-Our doctors are trained to asses your wisdom teeth to extract them safely and comfortable when it is necessary.
+Often, due to their positioning and lack of space in the mouth, wisdom teeth can cause teeth shifting, infections, and other serious issues.
+Our doctors are trained to assess your wisdom teeth and extract them safely and comfortably when it is necessary.

 Dental Implants